startxfr/ansible-clients/docs/index.md

 # STARTX client Ansible collection

-This is the devel documentation for the `startxfr.client` ansible collection.
+This is the main documentation for the `startxfr.client` ansible collection.

 ## Roles